crustymonkey/py-sonic/README.md

 * Proper object representations for Artist, Album, Song, etc.
 * Lazy access of members (the song objects aren't created until you want to do something with them)

-## TODO ##

-In the future, I would like to make this a little more "pythonic" and add some classes to wrap up the data returned from the server.
-Right now, the data is just returned in the form of a dict, but I would like to have actual Song, Album, Folder, etc. classes instead, or at least an alternative.
-For now, it works.

-*NOTE:* I've noticed a wart with the upstream Subsonic API wherein any of the Connection methods that would normally return a list of dictionary elements (getPlaylists() for example), will only return a dictionary if there is a single return element.
-I plan on changing this in py-sonic so that any methods of that nature will *always* return a list, even if there is only a single dict in the list.